Please note: The following are summaries. Do your own due diligence.

 Recovery of Fuel and Clay from a Biomass - US Patent # 7,481,385

 Recovery of fuel from biomass

 June 13, 2010

 A Comminuting and Drying Method and its Process

-Additionally, FASC holds patents in the UK, Europe, Mexico, Australia, and New Zealand, but no information is available at this time.
+Additionally, FASC holds patents in the UK, Europe, Mexico, Australia, New Zealand, Japan, Malaysia and Korea.